alanvoss/talk_proposals/rubyconf/regular_expressions.md

 ## Description

 Do you think regular expressions are black magic?
-Have you ever considered making them a larger part of your Ruby tool belt?
+Have you ever considered making them a larger part of your Ruby (or Vim, Javascript, etc.) tool belt?
 Do you do a lot of string manipulation?

 Any developer with beginning to intermediate regular expression knowledge would likely benefit in knowing how it all works, how you can improve your expressions to be more readable and predictable, and how you can have fun by exploring this (not so ancient) art.

-In this discussion, I'll show you the basics of how a regular expression engine functions, when to use it (and as importantly, when not to do so), and some tricks you can employ (hopefully mostly non-production ones) to get things finished quickly.
+In this discussion, I'll show you the basics of how a regular expression engine generally functions, when to use it (and as importantly, when not to do so), and some tricks you can employ (hopefully mostly non-production ones) to get thing finished quickly.

-I'll also show some differences between how Perl's regex engine does things (the predominant language I used prior to Ruby) and how Ruby's does them differently.